Vicacrov/wod-blood-in-the-vltava/src/site/notes/Notes.md

 - We find the establishment where they do slam poetry
 - [[Characters/Naděžda Paček\|Naděžda Paček]] gives us the key to [[Characters/Václav Kolar\|Václav]]'s haven, we go there via subway
 - [[Characters/Potkan\|Potkan]] mentions the name Zelios was drilled into him, but he does not know why (he is a grandgrandsire?)

+## 9th February, 2024 / Session 2

+- A regular apartment, clean but used
+-